 Best Local Foods to Try

-- Monjayaki – A Tokyo-style pan-fried dish with toppings mixed on a hot griddle.
+- Monjayaki – A savory pan-fried dish from downtown Tokyo, cooked on a griddle.

 Where to Stay